gochan95/NameTooComplicated/README.md

 Two users are able to collaborate on creating 3D objects on the same 3D canvas.
 User is able to draw with mouse or trackpad.
 User is able to animate the 3D canvas in a way that it rotates automatically.
+User is able to stop the animation
+User is able to resize or change the properties of the object User is able to manual rotate the object
+User is able to delete the 3D object
+User is able to save the scene
+User is able to create new scene
+User is able to switch between different scenes.
 ```

 ## Technology we will use